yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/transaction-availability.md

 In this example, you can see how a transaction completes when the node that is about to receive a provisional write fails by taking down node `127.0.0.2`, as that node has the row with `k=1`.

-The following diagram illustrates the high-level steps that ensure transactions to succeed when a node fails before receiving the write.
+The following diagram illustrates the high-level steps that ensure transactions succeed when a node fails before receiving the write.

 ![Failure of a node before write](/images/explore/transactions/failure_node_before_write.svg)